IRCAD/sight/configs/viz/scene2d/README.md

 # config::viz::scene2d

 Contains xml configurations related to 2D visualization.
-These configurations are used by SightViewer and can be reused in any custom application or activity, since they implement the extension `sight::app::extension::config`.
+These configurations are used by sight_viewer and can be reused in any custom application or activity, since they implement the extension `sight::app::extension::config`.

 ## Configurations